tim42/reflective/README.md

 I've run reflective with YägGLer (a weird renderer that I wrote) in a multi-threaded, CPU intensive program, and there was no framerate drop (moreover the scheduler wasn't late to finish a frame).

-### tool
+### tools

+#### callgraph2dot

-A `callgraph2dot` tool comes with reflective.
-It transform a reflective output file into a dot graph, adding to it some information from reflective (like the call count, self time, global time).
+`callgraph2dot` transforms a reflective output file into a dot graph, adding to it some information from reflective (like the call count, self time, global time).
-`callgraph2dot` can perform some branch pruning to remove superfluous branches in the callgraph (this help doing performance analysis) and can also report errors and their path inside the callgraph.
+It can perform some branch pruning to remove superfluous branches in the callgraph (this help doing performance analysis) and can also report errors and their path inside the callgraph.

-It's the only tool present for the moment, but this one is important as it allows a visual preview of the data stored on-disk by persistence.
+this tool is important as it allows a visual preview of the data stored on-disk by persistence.
-An interesting thing to note, this tool is entirely written without acceding to the internal API of reflective.

 Example of an output dot graph (with branch pruning activated): ![callgraph](http://i.imgur.com/npRY6gQ.png)

+#### reflective-shell

+`reflective-shell` allow an user to get fine grained information from a reflective save/out file.
+Every piece of information that is collected by reflective is made available by this tool.
+It has a readme explaining how to use it [here](tools/shell/README.md)

+Why a shell ?
+I needed something easy to do, that has enough flexibility and was easy enough to use _and_ provide all the information someone could want to have.
+ - A GUI is not something easy to create.
+Moreover, you can't decently put a lot of option and keep the UX good enough.
+ - A SQL-like language would have been OK, but this would have generated a lot more work.
+The shell is simple (cd, ls, info, mode), easy to use (a directory-like structure), easy to create, with enough functionality (--options) and possible customizations (scripts).

+Moreover, in a near future you will be able to completely automate the process with scripts.

 ### reflective versus valgrind (memcheck, ca{che,ll}grind)